- Vasectomy Reversal

-A. The return of sperm after the vasectomy reversal may be immediate or may take up to 12 months.
+A. The return of sperm after the procedure may be immediate or may take up to 12 months.
 The difference lies in the type of the procedure required and the intra-operative findings.
-If there are high numbers of very motile (swimming) sperm at time of the vasectomy reversal and vasovasostomy alone is required than it is common for sperm to be present at the initial semen analysis at one or two months post-op.
+If there are high numbers of very motile (swimming) sperm at time of the reversal and vasovasostomy alone is required than it is common for sperm to be present at the initial semen analysis at one or two months post-op.
 If vasoepididymostomy is required on both sides than it can take six to 12 months or even longer for the return of sperm to the ejaculate.
 Conception can still occur even if there is a significant delay for the return of sperm to the ejaculate.
 For some couples, this is an important factor to consider and one of the reasons why females of advanced age or couples in a hurry to start their family will choose a sperm retrieval versus vasectomy reversal.
 Following the return of sperm to the semen, Dr. Bastuba recommends the freezing of sperm to lock in a good result.
-During the reverse vasectomy recovery period, it is also important to check sperm counts at intervals post-op to make sure that late scarring and blocking of the tube has not occurred.
+During the recovery period, it is also important to check sperm counts at intervals post-op to make sure that late scarring and blocking of the tube has not occurred.

 Q. What will my vasectomy reversal recovery be like?

 A. Since the procedure is done in an outpatient setting, recovery time after the local anesthesia is short.
 Some patients compare post-op recovery similar to recovery after their vasectomy.
 Most of the discomfort or pain can easily be controlled with medication such as Advil or Aleve.
 We will also give you a prescription for stronger medication just in case of discomfort.
 Please make sure that a family member or friend will care for you in the first twenty-four hours after the procedure.
 Read more information about patient care after the surgery.

 Q. How does ICSI compare to a vasectomy reversal?